 - If the red light flashes twice, you have successfully reset your remote.

-There you have it — all of the current GE universal remote codes for Samsung TVs.
+There you have it — all the GE universal remote codes for Samsung TVs.

-It shouldn’t take you too long to find the right one, but be sure to take your time.
-It’s also wise to write down the code that worked for your Samsung TV, so you have this information available for any future needs.
+Finding the right one shouldn’t take long, but take your time.
+It’s also wise to write down the code that worked for your Samsung TV to make this information available for future needs.